 IA, perceiving that she had left bearing, gave Zelpha her handmaid to her husband.
 And when she had conceived and brought forth a son, she said: Happily.
 And therefore called his name Gad.
 Zelpha also bore another.
 And Lia said: This is for my happiness: for women will call me blessed.
 Therefore she called him Aser.
 And Ruben, going out in the time of the wheat harvest into the field, found mandrakes: which he brought to his mother Lia. and Rachel said: Give me part of thy son's mandrakes.
 She answered: Dost thou think it a small matter, that thou hast taken my husband from me, unless thou take also my son's mandrakes?
 Rachel said: He shall sleep with thee this night, for thy son's mandrakes.
 And when Jacob returned at even from the field, Lia went out to meet him, and said, Thou shalt come in unto me, because I have hired thee for my son's mandrakes.
 And he slept with her that night.
 And God heard her prayers.
-Let this be the iij. \mathbb{R}^{7} .
+Let this be the iij. $\mathbb{R}^{n}$ .
 Pater peccavi.
 AS:169; 1519:161v; 1531:100v.
-49 3.
+59 3.
 Resp.
+VIII.
 7362.
-A- ther, I have sinned a-gainst heaven and be-fore thee: I am not worthy to be cal-led son. †Make me as of thy hirthy ed one 7362a. hir-ed servants in my fa-₩.
-How ma- ny vants. ther's house a-bound with bread: and I pe-rish with will a-rise, and will go to my father and †Make me. him. to say V. Gloria Patri.
-(XX.) †Make me.
+A- ther, \ I have sinned a-gainst heaand ven be-fore thee: I am not worthy to be cal-led thy son. †Make me as one of thy hired 7362a. ₩.
+How ma- ny hir-ed servants in my faser- vants. ther's house a-bound with bread: and I pe-rish with hun-ger: will a-rise, and will go to my father and 1 hun-ger: I will a-rise, and will go to my father and V. Glory be.
+105\. †Make me.

-If any Feast of Nine Lessons should fall $[on]^{50}$ this day: let the preceding R. be omitted in that year.
+If any Feast of Nine Lessons should fall $[on]^{60}$ this day : let the preceding R. be omitted in that year.